 Adelgids (Adelges cooleyii, A. lariciatus, A strobilobius, Pineus pinifoliae, P. similis) are soft-bodied insects closely related to aphids.

 The first generation feeds on the succulent new needles at the branch terminals.
-The insect injects a hormone during feeding which closely mimics plant hormones responsible for cell division.
+The insect injects a hormone during feeding which mimics plant hormones responsible for cell division.

 The tree responds by forming a gall at these feeding sites.
 The young adelgids enter this gall and are sheltered inside it through their growth cycle.